cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-field_005fedits-in-edit_005fline-promises.markdown

 ```

-**Notes**:

-Most tabular files are separated by simple characters, but by allowing a
-general regular expression one can make creative use of this model to
-edit all kinds of line-based text files.

 `field_value`

 **Type**: string

 **Allowed input range**: `.*`

-**Synopsis**: Set field value to a fixed value
+  Set a field to a constant value.
+For example, reset the value to a
+constant default, empty the field, or set it fixed list.

 **Example**: